-'''

-EXAMINE height weight BY
+''' EXAMINE height weight BY

 gender

 /STATISTICS = EXTREME (3)

 /PLOT = BOXPLOT

 /COMPARE = GROUPS

-/ID = name.
+/ID = name. '''

-'''

 In this example, we look at the height and weight of a sample of individuals and how they differ between male and female.
-A table showing the 3 largest and the 3 smallest values of height and weight for each gender, and for the whole dataset will be shown.
-Boxplots will also be produced.
-Because /COMPARE = GROUPS was given, boxplots for male and female will be shown in the same graphic, allowing us to easily see the difference between the genders.
-Since the variable name was specified on the ID subcommand, this will be used to label the extreme values.
+A table showing the 3 largest and the 3 smallest values of height and weight for each gender, and for the whole dataset as are shown.
+In addition, the /PLOT subcommand requests boxplots.
+Because /COMPARE = GROUPS was specified, boxplots for male and female are shown in juxtaposed in the same graphic, allowing us to easily see the difference between the genders.
+Since the variable name was specified on the ID subcommand, values of the name variable are used to label the extreme values.

 Warning!
-If many dependent variables are specified, or if factor variables are specified for which there are many distinct values, then EXAMINE will produce a very large quantity of output.
+If you specify many dependent variables or factor variables for which there are many distinct values, then EXAMINE will produce a very large quantity of output.